sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     **Result**: The PI to OCS Configuration Utility opens.
 See [Run the PI to OCS Agent Configuration Utility](xref:pi-to-ocs-utility) for instructions.

-    **Note:** An agent cannot be registered until a PI Data Archive server has been added and configured.
+    **Note:** The PI to OCS Agent is not registered until you add and configure a PI Data Archive.

 ## Verify the PI to OCS Agent is running and registered